Bug report #4259

 is this really a QGIS problem or a GRASS one?
 Did you try to import a Postgis vector into native GRASS?

-#4 Updated by Aren Cambre about 9 years ago
+#4 Updated by Aren Cambre over 9 years ago

 - Resolution deleted (